Ooma Telo Phone Service: Deals + Long Term Review

-Updated with new deals.
 The Ooma Telo is a VoIP system that creates a home phone service through your broadband internet.
 Just plug in your regular landline phones and go.
 Features include unlimited domestic long distance, 911 service, caller ID, voicemail, and call waiting.
-In addition to the one-time purchase price, new customers must pay a share of government taxes and regulatory fees that works out to around $5 a month.
-Consumer Reports rated it their #1 home phone service in their June 2012 issue.
+In addition to the one-time purchase price, new customers must pay a share of government taxes and regulatory fees that works out to around $4.32 a month.

-Long-Term Review
+My Long-Term Review

 The best compliment I can give about the Ooma system that I don’t even notice that it’s not a landline.
-It just works reliably.
+It just works.
 In my entire time of ownership I remember reading about a few hours of downtime in the middle of night, and nothing within the last year.
 The call quality is always great, and I can even use my fax machine with it.
 In some ways it’s even better than my old landline, because I can get e-mail notifications of voicemails and then listen to them on my computer or smartphone.

 The “unlimited” phone service technically has a limit of 5,000 minutes per month under the explanation that it is meant for personal use.
 That works out to an average of nearly 3 hours per day, every day, so that’s close enough to unlimited for me.
 They do regularly bug you to upgrade to their Premier level of service which has added features for another $10 a month, but I’ve never felt the need to.
 Just make sure your number is on the Do Not Call list and you should be fine.